By Genomelink

 Elaine Joyce

-Elaine Joyce (born Elaine Joyce Pinchot) (Dec 19, 1945 - ) is an American actress known for her work in television and film.
-She appeared in popular series like The Love Boat, Magnum, P.I., and Murder, She Wrote.
-Joyce also had a successful Broadway career, winning the 1972 Theatre World Award for her performance in "Sugar."
+Elaine Joyce (born Elaine Joyce Pinchot) (December 19, 1945 – ) was an American actress known for her roles in various TV shows and movies.
+She appeared in popular series like The Love Boat, The Young and the Restless, and Days of Our Lives, as well as films such as Motel Hell and Trick or Treat.
+Joyce also had a successful Broadway career, earning a Theatre World Award for her performance in Sugar.
+Her personal life included marriages to Bobby Van, John Levoff, and playwright Neil Simon.
+Joyce's talent and charm captivated audiences for decades, making her a beloved figure in the entertainment industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.